AnyFetch/developers.anyfetch.com/blueprint.md

 ## Batch calls [/batch{?pages}]
 ### Batch querying [GET]
 Queue multiple `GET` queries in a single request.
-For instance, you can call `/batch?pages=/&pages=/document_types&pages=/providers` to get one JSON object with all datas, indexed by url.
+For instance, you can call `/batch?pages=/&pages=/document_types&pages=/providers` to get one JSON object with all data, indexed by url.

 Status code will be 200 if all queries passed.
 If an error occured, the `errored` key will tell you which page failed to load.